 Fazenda Santa Bárbara, in São Paulo, in 1880.
 Public domain image.

-From 1822 until 1889, Brazil experienced the Imperial Period, during which the country was governed by emperors Dom Pedro I and Dom Pedro II, or by regents who assumed power in the transition between these monarchs.
-At this time, the Brazilian economy was based on agriculture and remained so.
-However, there was a change in the main products that were produced and exported by Brazil:
+From 1822 until 1889, Brazil experienced the Imperial Period.
+The country was governed by emperors Dom Pedro I and Dom Pedro II, with regents ruling during the transition between the two reigns.

 The Northeastern Economy